MicrosoftDocs/edge-developer/microsoft-edge/accessibility/index.md

 <!-- ====================================================================== -->
 ## See also

-*  [Accessibility-testing features in DevTools](../devtools-guide-chromium/accessibility/reference.md) - a checklist of accessibility aspects to test and the corresponding DevTools features.
+*  [Accessibility-testing features in DevTools](../devtools-guide-chromium/accessibility/reference.md) - a list of accessibility aspects to test and the corresponding DevTools features.
 *  [Overview of accessibility testing using DevTools](../devtools-guide-chromium/accessibility/accessibility-testing-in-devtools.md) - a walkthrough of testing a demo page for accessibility by using the DevTools features.

 W3C articles: